ProteinCalc Logo

 Sarcopenia Prevention

 Age-related muscle loss (sarcopenia) can lead to frailty, falls, and loss of independence.
-Adequate protein combined with resistance exercise is the most effective prevention strategy.
+Adequate protein combined with resistance exercise is a common support strategy, but medical issues can change the safest approach.

 Bone Health